austinbutler/fps_conform/README.md

 ## Running

-Put this script and its files in the same folder as the MKVs you want to convert.
-Then run it with the desired FPS.
-It will not overwite your originals.
+Provide the folder where your MKV videos to be converted are followed by the framerate to conform to.
 Valid framerates are 23.976, 24, and 25.

+It should not overwrite your originals, however it may be safest to make a copy!

 ```
-bash fps_conform.sh 23.976
+bash fps_conform.sh [folder] [framerate]
 ```